ghc/ghc/docs/users_guide/glasgow_exts.rst

 Existentially quantified data constructors
 ------------------------------------------

+.. ghc-flag:: -XExistentialQuantification

+    Allow the use of ``forall`` syntax.

 The idea of using existential quantification in data type declarations was suggested by Perry, and implemented in Hope+ (Nigel Perry, *The Implementation of Practical Functional Programming Languages*, PhD